danielsiwiec/dansiwiec.com/src/pages/life/index.md

 layout: page
 ---

+### Adventures
+Bushwacking, world trotting, hiking, trouble making - you name it!
+Here's some memorable [adventures](adventures).

 ### Races
 Come to join or cheer me on at my [upcoming races](races/upcoming)!
 Also, check out some of my [recent starts](races/recent)